Gibsol/Gakusei/README.md

 # sMGR
-## Lightweight C++ library for student management.
+## A lightweight C++ library for student management.

 # Why?
-Actually, I made that thing in order to train my C++ skills, but, maybe, it would be helpful for someone.
+Actually, I made that thing in order for practicing my C++ skills, but, maybe, it would be helpful for someone.

 # Installation